seanchas116/PaintField/readme.txt

 PaintField depends on the following libraries: Qt, libfreeimage, libqjson.
 Before building, make sure that these libraries are installed.

-To built PaintField, follow these steps:
+To build PaintField, follow these steps:

 	1. Copy or link Malachite[github.com/iofg2100/Malachite] source directory as src/libs/Malachite.
 Malachite readme file will be placed in src/libs/Malachite.
 	2. Build PaintField.